The loss of British Commonwealth mercantile and service women at sea during the Second World War by Brian James Crabb.

 New History of Naval Action Makes Waves

-Portishead author Brian Crabb's first book, Passage to Destiny, published in 1997, related to the sinking of SS Khedive Ismail
+Portishead author Brian Crabb's first book, Passage to Destiny, which was published in 1997, related to the sinking of SS Khedive Ismail

-in 1944.
-With the loss of 1,297 lives, it was the third worst Allied mercantile disaster in the Second World War and involved the highest loss of service women – 77 in total.
-With Brian Crabb's father Percival 'Buster' Crabb one of the survivors of the attack, the publication sparked two further works.
+in February 1944.
+With the loss of 1,297 lives.
+It became the third worst Allied mercantile disaster in the Second World War and involved the highest loss of service women – 77 in total - throughout that period of unstability across the globe.
+With Brian Crabb's father, Percival 'Buster' Crabb, who was one of the very lucky survivors of the attack, the initial publication sparked off two further works.
 In Harm's Way, the story of Buster's earlier ship HMS Kenya, and The Forgotten Tragedy, about the sinking of HMT Lancastria, established Brian as a foremost author of recent maritime history.
-His fourth offering, Beyond the Call of Duty, published this month, returns to the harrowing and little-known history of female involvement in war and chronicles the loss at sea of all British and Commonwealth service and mercantile women during World War Two.
+His fourth offering, Beyond the Call of Duty, which was published this month, returns to the harrowing and little-known history of the female involvement in the Second World War and chronicles the loss at sea of all British and Commonwealth service and mercantile women during this arduous conflict.
 Their vulnerability is highlighted by the sinking of the SS Athenia

 Review of Brian Crabb's book Beyond the Call of Duty